 Josiah Crane, Sr.

 At the site of

 Named for him as Craneville,

 Erected 1971 by Cranford Historical Society.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 13, 2010, by R. C. of Shrewsbury, New Jersey.
-This page has been viewed 937 times since then.
+This page was last revised on November 25, 2019.
+It was originally submitted on July 13, 2010, by R. C. of Shrewsbury, New Jersey.
+This page has been viewed 985 times since then and 12 times this year.
 Photos: 1, 2. submitted on July 13, 2010, by R. C. of Shrewsbury, New Jersey. • Bill Pfingsten was the editor who published this page.